pdrew32/mcirsed/data/README.md

 tdust_84th: 84th percentile of dust temperature

 sigma_clipped: Whether or not the galaxy was sigma clipped out of the fitting procedure described in section 4.1 of Drew and Casey 2022

+### COSMOS sample data columns

+z: redshift

+F24: 24um flux density in mJy

+F70: 70um flux density in mJy

+F100: 100um flux density in mJy

+F160: 160um flux density in mJy

+F250: 250um flux density in mJy

+F350: 350um flux density in mJy

+F500: 500um flux density in mJy

+F850: 850um flux density in mJy

+F1point1mm: 1100um flux density in mJy

+F1point2mm: 1200um flux density in mJy

+E24: Uncertainty in flux density at 24um in mJy

+E70: Uncertainty in flux density at 70um in mJy

+E100: Uncertainty in flux density at 100um in mJy

+E160: Uncertainty in flux density at 160um in mJy

+E250: Uncertainty in flux density at 250um in mJy

+E350: Uncertainty in flux density at 350um in mJy

+E500: Uncertainty in flux density at 500um in mJy

+E850: Uncertainty in flux density at 850um in mJy

+E1point1mm: Uncertainty in flux density at 1100um in mJy

+E1point2mm: Uncertainty in flux density at 1200um in mJy

+RA24: RA of 24um emission

+DEC24: Dec of 24um emission

+### COSMOS sample fit parameter columns
+These are the same columns as IRAS Sample Fit Parameter Columns above, without the sigma_clipped column.

+### HATLAS sample data columns

+z: redshift

+F22: flux density at 22um in mJy

+F100: flux density at 100um in mJy

+F160: flux density at 160um in mJy

+F250: flux density at 250um in mJy

+F350: flux density at 350um in mJy

+F500: flux density at 500um in mJy

+E22: Uncertainty in flux density at 22um in mJy

+E100: Uncertainty in flux density at 100um in mJy

+E160: Uncertainty in flux density at 160um in mJy

+E250: Uncertainty in flux density at 250um in mJy

+E350: Uncertainty in flux density at 350um in mJy

+E500: Uncertainty in flux density at 500um in mJy

+ra:

+dec:

+### HATLAS sample fit parameter columns
+These are the same columns as IRAS Sample Fit Parameter Columns above, without the sigma_clipped column.